AcademySoftwareFoundation/openvdb/openvdb/openvdb/cmd/openvdb_tool/README.md

 # Stack-based string expressions

 This tool supports its own light-weight stack-oriented programming language that is (very loosely) inspired by Forth.
 Specifically, it uses Reverse Polish Notation (RPN) to define instructions that are evaluated during paring of the command-line arguments (options to be precise).
 All such expressions start with the character "{", ends with "}", and arguments are separated by ":".
-Variables starting with "$" are substituted by its (previously) defined values, and variables starting with "@" are stored in memory.
+Variables starting with "\$" are substituted by its (previously) defined values, and variables starting with "@" are stored in memory.
 So, "{1:2:+:@x}" is conceptually equivalent to "x = 1 + 2".
-Conversely, "{$x:++}" is conceptually equivalent "2 + 1 = 3" since "x=2" was already saved to memory.
-This is especially useful in combination loops, e.g. "-quiet -for i=1,3,1 -eval {$i:+} -end" will print 2 and 3 to the terminal.
+Conversely, "{\$x:++}" is conceptually equivalent "2 + 1 = 3" since "x=2" was already saved to memory.
+This is especially useful in combination loops, e.g. "-quiet -for i=1,3,1 -eval {\$i:+} -end" will print 2 and 3 to the terminal.
 Branching is also supported, "{$x:1:>:if(0.5:sin?0.3:cos)}" is conceptually equal to "if (x>1) sin(0.5) else cos(0.3)".
 See the root-searching example below or run vdb_tool -eval help="*" to see a list of all instructions currently supported by this scripting language.
 Note that since this language uses characters that are interpreted by most shells it is necessary to use single quotes around strings!
 This is of course not the case when using config files.

 # Building this tool
 At the moment we only provide a gnu Makefile, but it's simple so it shouldn't be hard to roll your own cmake.
 The only mandatory dependency of this command-line tool is [OpenVDB](http://www.openvdb.org).
 Optional dependencies include NanoVDB, libpng, libjpeg, OpenEXR, and Alembic (enable them at the top of the Makefile).